Here are some of the most commonly asked questions:

 The certificate was designed for anyone who wants to learn to create a well designed, functional website.
 Students may be small business owners, graphic designers seeking to upgrade skills, or people in technical fields who need to learn how to use color, typography and images to create an attractive and inviting composition on screen.

-All courses in the Communication Design program are taught on Macs based on the profession's needs.
+All courses in the Graphic Design program are taught on Macs based on the profession's needs.
 Classes are sometimes offered at the Reston Center, which would uses PC platform.
 Software available in Web Design courses includes Adobe Master Collection CS6.

 Standard software used for Web design: Dreamweaver, Photoshop, Fireworks and Flash